-Note: This table relates only to the provisions of this instrument as originally made.
-It will not be amended to deal with any later amendments of this instrument.

-Any information in column 3 of the table is not part of this instrument.
-Information may be inserted in this column, or information in it may be edited, in any published version of this instrument.

-3 Authority

-This instrument is made under subsections 185(1) and 186(1) of the National Vocational Education and Training Regulator Act 2011.

 4 Definitions

-Note: A number of expressions used in this instrument are defined in section 3 of the Act, including the following:

-(a) Australian Qualifications Framework;

-(b) compliance audit;

-(c) registration code;

-(d) scope of registration;

-(e) VET statement of attainment.

 In this instrument:

-accredited short course means a course that leads to a VET statement of attainment accredited by a VET Regulator in accordance with the Standards for VET Accredited Courses or the equivalent requirements in a non-referring state.
+accredited short course means a course that leads to a VET statement of attainment accredited by a VET Regulator in accordance with the accreditation standards (within the meaning of the Regulations) or the equivalent requirements:

+in another non-referring state; or

+under the Commonwealth Act.

-Act means the National Vocational Education and Training Regulator Act 2011.
+Act means the Vocational Education and Training Act 1996 (WA).

+approved VET course has the same meaning as in the Act.

+approved VET qualification has the same meaning as in the Act.

+AQF has the same meaning as in the Regulations.

-AQF certification documentation means the set of official documents which confirm that an AQF qualification or VET statement of attainment has been issued to an individual by an NVR registered training organisation or any other entity authorised to do so.
+AQF certification documentation means the set of official documents which confirm that an AQF qualification or VET statement of attainment has been issued to an individual by a WA registered provider or any other entity authorised to do so.

-AQF qualification means an Australian Qualifications Framework qualification type endorsed in a training package or accredited in a VET accredited course.
+AQF qualification means an AQF qualification type endorsed in a training package or accredited in an approved VET course.

-AQF Qualifications Issuance Policy means the document of that name, comprising part of the Australian Qualifications Framework, listed on the Australian Qualifications Framework website, and as in force from time to time.
+AQF Qualifications Issuance Policy means the document of that name, comprising part of the AQF.

-Note: Section 191A of the Act permits this instrument to make provision in relation to a matter by applying, adopting or incorporating any matter contained in another instrument or other writing as in force or existing from time to time.

-AQF Qualifications Register Policy means the document of that name, comprising part of the Australian Qualifications Framework, listed on the Australian Qualifications Framework website, and as in force from time to time.
+AQF Qualifications Register Policy means the document of that name, comprising part of the AQF.

-Note: Section 191A of the Act permits this instrument to make provision in relation to a matter by applying, adopting or incorporating any matter contained in another instrument or other writing as in force or existing from time to time.

-Australian university has the same meaning as in the Higher Education Support Act 2003.
+Australian university has the same meaning as in the Higher Education Support Act 2003 (Cth).

-authenticated VET transcript has the same meaning as in the Student Identifiers Act 2014.
+authenticated VET transcript has the same meaning as in the Student Identifiers Act 2014 (Cth).

+Commonwealth Act means the National Vocational Education and Training Regulator Act 2011 (Cth).

-Conditions for the use of the Australian Qualifications Framework Logo policy means the document of that name, listed on the Australian Qualifications Framework website, and as in force from time to time.
+Conditions for the use of the Australian Qualifications Framework Logo policy means the document of that name, as reissued in May 2012.

-Note: Section 191A of the Act permits this instrument to make provision in relation to a matter by applying, adopting or incorporating any matter contained in another instrument or other writing as in force or existing from time to time.
+Note The document referred to in this definition is available on a website maintained by, or on behalf of, the Council.

+Council has the same meaning as in the Act.

 constitutional corporation means a corporation to which paragraph 51(xx) of the Constitution applies.

-financial support arrangement means a VET student loan issued under the VET Student Loans Act 2016, a government-funded subsidy or any other government-funded financial support arrangement.
+financial support arrangement means a VET student loan issued under the VET Student Loans Act 2016 (Cth), a government-funded subsidy or any other government-funded financial support arrangement.

-governing person means any person responsible for overseeing, directing, or exercising a degree of control or influence over the management or operation of an NVR registered training organisation, including executive officers and high managerial agents.
+fit and proper person requirements means Schedule 1 to this instrument.

-government entity means:
+governing person has the same meaning as in the Regulations. government entity means:

-a Commonwealth entity, or a Commonwealth company, within the meaning of the Public Governance, Performance and Accountability Act 2013;
+a Commonwealth entity, or a Commonwealth company, within the meaning of the Public Governance, Performance and Accountability Act 2013 (Cth);